 We love this travelling malarkey and if you end up buying through these links, you won’t pay any more and we earn a little bit of spending money for the next trip.
 For more details, see our Disclosure page.

 Nigel invested a little more in some lightweight zip-off trousers than Jane.
-In truth, we can’t recommend Jane’s product from Mountain Warehouse, but Nigel was really delighted with these:
+He was really delighted with these:

 They are available for women too, and Jane is planning to get a pair for our next trip: